Bank of Industry

 Bank of Industry Limited (abbreviated as 'BOI') is Nigeria's oldest and largest Development Finance Institution (DFI) currently operating.
 It is owned by the Ministry of Finance Incorporated (MOFI) Nigeria (94.80%), the Central Bank of Nigeria (CBN) (5.19%) and private shareholders (0.01%).
-The bank has 11 members on its board and it is chaired by Aliyu Abdulrahman Dikko.

 History

 Bank of Industry Limited began operations in 1959 as the Investment Corporation of Nigeria (ICON) Limited.
 In 1964, ICON Limited was reconstituted to become the Nigerian Industrial Development Bank (NIDB) Limited under the guidance of the World Bank.
 Initially, International Finance Corporation (IFC) held 75% equity in NIDB and produced the first Managing Director.
 However, the equity structure was diluted in 1976 as a result of the indigenization decree.

-In 2001, the BOI was reconstructed out of the merger of the Nigerian Industrial Development Bank (NIDB), Nigerian Bank for Commerce and Industry (NBCI) and the National Economic Reconstruction Fund (NERFUND).
+In 2001, the BOI was reconstructed out of the merger of the Nigerian Industrial Development Bank (NIDB), the Nigerian Bank for Commerce and Industry (NBCI) and, the National Economic Reconstruction Fund (NERFUND).
 Although the bank's share capital was initially set at ₦50 billion in the wake of NIDB's reconstruction, it was increased to ₦250 billion in 2007.

 Operations

 The bank has been instrumental in administering the ₦300 billion Power and Aviation Intervention Fund and ₦50 billion Cotton, Textile and Garments Intervention Fund from the CBN, $200 million Nigerian Content Intervention fund (NCI Fund), ₦2.5 billion Nigerian Artisanal and Small-Scale Miners (ASM) Finance Support Fund amongst other funds.

 BOI also manages and disburses the Government Enterprise and Empowerment Program (GEEP), one of a number of social intervention programmes introduced by the Federal Government of Nigeria.
-GEEP (also known as MarketMoni) is a ₦140 billion fund aimed at supporting individuals in the informal sector with loans at zero percent interest rate.
+GEEP is a ₦140 billion fund aimed at supporting individuals in the informal sector with loans at zero percent interest rate.
+The microcredit scheme is made up of three programs: TraderMoni, MarketMoni and FarmerMoni.
 Through the fund, BOI supports trade cooperatives, women cooperatives, micro-enterprises and trade associations with loans ranging from ₦10,000 to ₦50,000.
+In June 2019, Bank of Industry was given the award for Financial Inclusion at the African Banker Awards ceremony which held in Malabo, Equatorial Guinea, for its role in implementing GEEP.

 As part of efforts to expand financing opportunities, BOI began partnerships with several state governments under a matching fund scheme.
 The MSME matching fund is a 50:50 counterpart funding scheme with State Governments to administer the fund for establishing micro, small or medium scale businesses in participating states.